 The Modified Rice Water Rinse.

 I suggest you try this method only if you were hard-pressed for time.
 Introduced by Curly Cailin, this method encourages you to mix rice water in your regular deep conditioner and keep that for 20 minutes.
+Curl train your hair at this point to enhance definition.
 The modified rice water method is timesaving and effective to some extent.
 However, I would never massage this mix on my scalp or roots – it’s a store-bought DC, right?
 Nope.
 Products don’t touch my scalp, except for oil/cowash/shampoo.
 For maximum benefits, I recommend following the classic method only: rice water worked into hair and scalp first; then deep condition after.

 Verna advises when in doubt, leave the rice water in your hair for 5 minutes only and rinse it OUT.
 This was Verna’s golden tip for me and it works so so well for any beginner.
 As you get to know your hair and how it reacts and what it needs etc, increase the time for up to 20 minutes.
 Leave it in too long and you’re asking for trouble.
 Too much protein causes Protein Overload (feels rough, dry and brittle).
 Put a timer on.
 Don’t sleep on it!

 How often can we do the rice water rinse?
 This depends on how much protein your hair needs and how much it can take.
 Weekly is ideal.
 Don’t do it too much, I say.
 High Porosity wavy hair like @powerdomi generally needs more protein anyway so in that case you can do one every wash.